 - DFM Index – This index is based on the Dubai stock exchange, which is one of the major exchanges in the United Arab Emirates.

-- Kuwait Stock Exchange – This is the national stock exchange in Kuwait and includes the biggest companies, banks, insurance companies, and real estate.
+- Kuwait Stock Exchange – This is the national stock exchange in Kuwait and includes the biggest firms, banks, insurance companies, and real estate.

-- Tel Aviv 25 Index – This is comprised of the top 25 companies by market capitalisation in the Tel Aviv Exchange, Israel.
+- Tel Aviv 25 Index – This is comprised of the top 25 companies by market capitalization in the Tel Aviv Exchange, Israel.

 Why Trade On The Weekend?

 There are several reasons why you might want to start trading at the weekend: